-CPTN285 Senior Software Development Lab: A Capstone Experience
+CPTN285 Senior Software Development Lab: A Capstone Experience 3 Credits

 This is a capstone course in the software development and website development programs.
-Students, in cooperation with supervising faculty members, are given the opportunity to demonstrate their mastery of their software development or website development competencies by selecting a project and performing the work necessary to move it through the phases of the SDLC including project definition, project planning, systems analysis and process modeling including data flow and UML, systems design including UI or GUI design, project scheduling and project implementation including testing using one or more 3GL programming languages.
-Students are required to present the completed project documents as well as the present the actual project.
-Corequisite or pre-requisite: CPTN278 or CPTN206
+Students, in cooperation with supervising faculty members, demonstrate their mastery of their software development or website development competencies.
+They select a project and perform the work necessary to move it through the phases of the SDLC including project definition, project planning, systems analysis and process modeling including data flow and UML, systems design including UI or GUI design, project scheduling and project implementation including testing using one or more 3GL programming languages.
+Students are required to present the completed project documents as well as to present the actual project to fellow students and department faculty members.
+Prerequisite or Corequisite: CPTN278 or CPTN206